alleboudy/CollaborativeTennis-drl/README.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

-### Definition of Solved

-The environment is solved if the agent can accumulate an average score of >=30 over 100 consecutive episodes.

 ### Dependencies and getting started